-As students move back and forth between these different kinds of theological reflection and integration, they become better equipped to integrate theory with practice, and to embody their own pastoral or vocational identity in ways that form them as creative and adaptive leaders.
+As students move back and forth between these different kinds of reflective practice, they become better equipped to integrate theory with practice, and to embody their own pastoral or vocational identity in ways that form them as creative and adaptive leaders.

-Guidelines for Weekly On-Site Theological Reflection
+Guidelines for Weekly On-Site Reflective Practice

-Most, if not all, Site Educators already have some form of experience - either as teacher or learner - with the practice of supervisory theological reflection.
-This section is therefore intended to expand upon, or to offer a conversation partner to, the practices of theological reflection that the Site Educator already engages.
+Most, if not all, Site Educators already have some experience - either as teacher or learner - with supervisory practice.
+This section is therefore intended to expand upon, or to offer a conversation partner to, the reflective practices that the Site Educator already engages.

-Each week the student spends a dedicated hour in theological reflection with their Site Educator.
+Each week the student spends a dedicated hour in reflective practice with their Site Educator.
 The work that students and Site Educators do together is often intense, busy, and it can be difficult to find the time to set aside this hour.
 We've found that students and Site Educators who mark their time together ritually - with opening and closing prayer or by lighting a candle or by transitioning from the tasks of planning and supervision with a period of intentional silence, for example - are able to sink deeper into their conversation, and are thus able get more out of their time together.

-In most cases, the student will submit a written agenda to the Site Educator 1-2 days before the meeting, usually by email.
+In many cases, the student will submit a written agenda to the Site Educator 1-2 days before the meeting, usually by email.
 This recognizes the student's agency in shaping their own learning process, while also enabling the Site Educator to prepare for the meeting.
 This written agenda should centre on a slice of real life - some particular experience the student has had in their ministry site that week or the week prior that they want to process with the Site Educator.